cjbond12/ECE287-Final/README - Copy.md

 ## **Conclusion**

-This project successfully demonstrates the computational power of FPGAs by generating a complex fractal in real-time.
+This project successfully demonstrates the computational power of FPGAs by generating a complex fractal.
 The combination of fixed-point arithmetic, efficient state machine design, and VGA integration makes this an engaging and visually appealing project.
 Despite challenges with the initial implementation, the final design is robust, customizable, and capable of producing high-quality fractal visualizations.